-The proposal is consistent with the above noted matters by adding housing stock and directing intensification within a growth area.
+The proposal is consistent with the above noted mattes by adding housing stock and providing intensification.
 The proposal supports the City's objective of providing transit supportive intensification along nodes and corridors.
 The proposed development is an appropriate form that is designed to fit within the existing context of the Tertiary Plan.